 RestrictedPython scripts (creating Python through the Management Interface) and Zope Extension modules is discouraged.

-The same functionality can be achieved with helper views, with less potential pitfalls.
+The same functionality can be achieved with helper views, with fewer potential pitfalls.

-Reusing view template snippets or embedding another view#
+Reuse view template snippets (macros) or embed another view#

 To use the same template code several times you can either: